 Site Administrators and Partners:

-Tony D’Amato (University of Vermont and Northeast Climate Science Center) is the site lead for the Second College Grant ASCC project and key partners include Dartmouth College (Matt Ayres, Kevin Evans, Rich Howarth, Dave Lutz, Fiona Jevon, Liz Studer), USDA Forest Service Northern Research Station (Chris Woodall, Dave King, Brian Palik), and University of Maine (Shawn Fraver).
-Graduate students involved in the project include Peter Clark (UVM), Fiona Jevon (Dartmouth), Jen Santoro (UVM), and Liz Studer (Dartmouth).
+Tony D’Amato (University of Vermont and Northeast Climate Science Adaptation Center) is the site lead for the Second College Grant ASCC project.
+Key partners include Dartmouth College (Matt Ayres, Kevin Evans, Rich Howarth, Dave Lutz, Caitlin Pries, Fiona Jevon, Liz Studer), USDA Forest Service Northern Research Station (Chris Woodall, Dave King, Brian Palik, Paul Schaberg, Mark Green), University of Vermont (Peter Clark, Jane Foster, Gary Hawley, Jennifer Santoro), University of Maine (Shawn Fraver), University of New Hampshire (Becca Rowe and Ryan Stephens), University of Massachusetts (Toni Lyn Morelli and Alexej Sirén), University of Florida (Eben Broadbent), and Cornell University (Laurel Symes).
+Graduate students involved in the project include Peter Clark (UVM), Fiona Jevon (Dartmouth), Jen Santoro (UVM), Liz Studer (Dartmouth), and Alexej Sirén (UMass).